 5. Preheat your griddles

-Heat your griddles 30-40 minutes before the doors open.
-You want them hot – 375˚.
-Start on your pancakes as soon as the griddles are ready.
+Heat your griddles 30 – 40 minutes before the doors open.
+You want them hot, about 375˚F. Start on your pancakes as soon as the griddles are ready.
 Feed your helpers first!
 The first batch won’t look that good, and feeding your helpers is good for morale!

 6. Precook breakfast meats

-Sausage etc. should be cooked about an hour before the doors open.
-They can be kept hot in aluminum pans covered with foil in a 250˚ oven.
+Sausage or other meats should be cooked about an hour before the doors open.
+They can be kept hot in aluminum pans covered with foil in an oven at 250˚F.

 7. Cook your ‘cakes like a pro

 A ladle is the best way to ensure same-size pancakes and ease of pouring.
-A half cup ladle is perfect.
+A half-cup ladle is perfect.
 Flip your pancakes when there are popped bubbles over the entire surface of the pancake.
 Only flip them once.
-Pancakes can be kept hot in a foil pan in a 250˚ oven.
+Pancakes can be kept hot in a foil pan in an oven at 250˚F.

 8. Assign your volunteers

-One pancake cook for 2 griddles.
-One or two “runners” to refill pancake batter, replenish drinks, bacon, etc. One experienced (calm and friendly) person to oversee the kitchen.
+Recruit one pancake cook for 2 griddles.
+Have one or two “runners” to refill pancake batter, replenish cooked food and drinks, etc. Recruit one experienced (calm and friendly) person to oversee the kitchen.

 9. Determine your “front of the house” setup

-At some churches youth serve as waiters and waitresses (Mission trip fundraiser, anyone?).
+At some churches youth provide food service (Mission trip fundraiser, anyone?).
 Others have self-serve buffets.
 And still others do family style with platters on each table.

-Think carefully about your options: disposable makes for quick work.
-China and glassware create a different feel and are more ecologically sound (but also make for lots of dishes).
+Think carefully about your options.
+Disposable tableware makes for quick cleanup.
+Reusable dishes, glasses, and utensils create a different feel and are more ecologically sound (but also make for lots of dishwashing).